keplergl/kepler.gl/README.md

 kepler.gl is built upon [mapbox][mapbox].
 You will need a [Mapbox Access Token][mapbox-token] to use it.

 If you don't use a module bundler, it's also fine.
-Kepler.gl npm package includes precompiled production UMD builds in the (umd folder)[https://unpkg.com/kepler.gl/umd].
+Kepler.gl npm package includes precompiled production UMD builds in the [umd folder](https://unpkg.com/kepler.gl/umd).
 You can add the script tag to your html file as it follows:

 ```html